South Beyond 6000 Challenge (SB6K)

 4. In the application, the applicant must include a copy of the ascent record, their name exactly as they wish it on the certificate, and the date of the last qualifying hike.

-5. The application should be mailed to the appropriate SB6K program administrator (CMC or TEHCC)
+5. The application should be mailed to the cmc SB6K program administrator.

 8. After approval by the committee, the successful participant is awarded the South Beyond 6000 patch and a certificate recognizing their achievement.